 |Tawney: Anglican Christian, Fabian Socialist.|

-The fact that an Anglican Fabian socialist could hardly be considered an authoritative source for understanding Catholic teaching that opposes socialism was brushed aside, along with the clear and unequivocal condemnations of socialism and New Age thought by the popes.
+The fact that an Anglican Fabian socialist could hardly be considered an authoritative source for understanding Catholic social teaching that opposes socialism was brushed aside, along with the clear and unequivocal condemnations of socialism and New Age thought by the popes.
 A twist to the mind here, a turn around the corner there, and the thing was done.
-Something becomes “true” because it is perceived as useful for gaining one’s ends, not because it is objectively factual.
+Something becomes “true” because it is perceived as useful for gaining one’s ends and because someone with power validated it, not because it is objectively factual.

 Of course, mere contradiction by itself soon wears thin and becomes obvious for what it is: an exaggerated sense of one’s self, a supreme lack of humility that can overcome even truth and reason itself in furtherance of one’s own ends.
 Just as socialism and New Age thought needed each other, something else was needed to complete the overthrow of reason and common sense.